How Often Should I Clean my Email List?

 One aspect that impacts the quality of your email lists is the fact that they become invalid over time, however, another important component is the number of mistyped or fake email addresses, that you collect from sign-up forms.

-Double opt-in with real-time email verification – that is the most secure method of collecting emails, as it prevents from sign-ups with mistyped emails, disposable domain, invalid addresses etc. Plus it gives you a confirmation that the person that signed up did use an inbox that they have access to, so they are interested in your value.
+Double opt-in with real-time email verification – that is the most secure method of collecting emails, as it prevents sign-ups with mistyped emails, disposable domains, invalid addresses etc. Plus it gives you a confirmation that the person that signed up did use an inbox that they have access to, so they are interested in your value.

 Single opt-in with real-time email verification – prevents mistypes and disposable email, but the subscriber might use a mailbox that they don’t even have access to.

 Double opt-in – it won’t stop sign-ups with temporary emails, that are usually valid for up to 72 hours.
+Most email providers let these slip through.

 Single opt-in – you are basically collecting everything from sign-ups with temporary inboxes, ‘fat finger’ mistypes, to sign-ups with invalid email addresses.